PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 From such innocents there are possible to learn a lot.
 I.e.:
 * Does this is a Marketing trick for selling [en.wikipedia.org](https://en.wikipedia.org/wiki/GLONASS)?
 Nowadays regular mobile phone include number of those Navigation systems, so this not a question against one type of a System.
 * European Union has their own global navigation satellite system (GNSS).
 Article does not include anything interesting, excluding that there exists other News Media who provide the same problems [telegraph.co.uk](https://www.telegraph.co.uk/search/?q=GPS&p=0&sortby=date).
 No direct contribution provided in using their content, when regular non-logged user just get a few lines of information.
-* Article alse provide idea about interruptions in places of a War Zone's.
+* Article also provide idea about interruptions in places of a War Zone's.
 Take a legislation in here [lrs.lt](https://e-seimas.lrs.lt/portal/legalAct/lt/TAD/TAIS.112075/asr) who has links to "U-space" of jurisdictional document of EU [europa.eu](https://eur-lex.europa.eu/legal-content/LT/TXT/?uri=CELEX:3664R2021) and this document is Not Available.
-Itself legislation in the end provide info abou EU legal documents, but where is a International ones?
+Itself legislation in the end provide info abou EU legal documents, but where is an International ones?
 ```

 ```